 Great Plains Energy generated positive cash flows from operating activities for the periods presented.
-The \$15.0 million decrease in cash flows from operating activities for Great Plains Energy year to date June 30, 2017, compared to the same period in 2016 was primarily driven by costs to achieve the anticipated merger with Westar.
-Other changes in working capital are detailed in Note 3 to the consolidated financial statements.
+The \$35.1 million decrease in cash flows from operating activities for Great Plains Energy year to date September 30, 2017, compared to the same period in 2016 was primarily driven by an increase in payments for costs to achieve the anticipated merger with Westar in 2017 of \$13.1 million, an increase in ARO settlement payments at KCP&L and GMO in 2017 of \$6.8 million, an increase in Great Plains Energy's pension funding contributions in 2017 of \$4.4 million and \$7.5 million of other changes in working capital that are detailed in Note 3 to the consolidated financial statements.
 The individual components of working capital vary with normal business cycles and operations.